 The Acute Medical Unit is open 24 hours per day.
-It accepts referrals from accident and emergency department and primary care.
+It accepts referrals from the Emergency Department and Primary Care.

 It is a dedicated facility within a hospital that acts as the focus for acute medical care for patients that have presented as medical emergencies to hospitals or who have developed an acute medical illness while in hospital.

-The Acute Medical team within the AMU provides general and specialist medical opinion for all patients who present with an acute medical illness.
+The Acute Medical Team within the AMU provides general and specialist medical care for all patients who present with an acute medical illness.

 The Professional Skills of the AMU